vincentclaes/stepview/README.md

         Usage: stepview [OPTIONS]

         Options:
-          --profile TEXT        specify the aws profile you want to use as a comma seperated string.
+          --profile TEXT        Specify the aws profile you want to use as a comma seperated string.
 For example '--profile
                                 profile1,profile2,profile3,...'  [default: default]

-          --period TEXT         specify the time period for which you wish to look back.
-You can choose from the values: minute, hour, today, day, week, month, year  [default: day]
+          --period TEXT         Specify the time period for which you wish to look back.
+You can choose from the values: minute, hour, today, day, week, month, year  [default: day] --tags TEXT           Specify the tags you want to filter your stepfunctions statemachine.
+Provide your tags as comma seperated key

-          --verbose             use --verbose to set verbose logging.
+                                words: --tags foo=bar,baz=qux

-          --help                Show this message and exit.
+          --verbose             Use --verbose to set verbose logging.

 ## Example